lucasdiedrich/lucasdiedrich/README.md

 ### <div align="center">I'm Lucas Diedrich, a IT Ops made by life 🏙️ and full-stack freelance developer by choice 👨‍💻</div>

-- 🌱 I’m currently learning VueJS and Azure
+- 🌱 I’m currently learning AWS, REACT and OCI

 - ❓ Ask me about anything related to docker or DevOps